Maxence2997/Microservice_simple_demo/docker_script.md

 ### How to connect mysql running in the container

-1. Connect using mysql client directly to the mysql in docker: `docker exec -it mysql57 mysql -uroot -p` (If this is a fresh installation you will be asked to change the password using ALTER USER command.
+1. Connect using mysql client directly to the mysql in docker: `docker exec -it mysql mysql -uroot -p` (If this is a fresh installation you will be asked to change the password using ALTER USER command.
 Do it.)

 2. Run SQL: `update mysql.user set host = '%' where user='root';`